-Students interested in receiving financial aid should view the Christopher Newport University website at cnu.edu/financialaid.
-Financial aid applications should be submitted online at fafsa.gov.
+Students interested in receiving financial aid should view the Christopher Newport University website at cnu. edu/financialaid.
+The Free Application for Federal Student Aid (FAFSA) should be submitted online at fafsa.gov by the March 1 priority filing deadline.
 Individual guidance is available on a walk-in basis at the Office of Financial Aid or you may call the office or email your questions.